ddsbook/blog/2014/12/ponemon.md

 </tbody>
 </table>

-And this is across 115 observations across 2013 and 2014, meaning the average estimate for each of these is off the mark by $2 million.
-And looking at the
+And this is across 115 observations from 2013 and 2014, meaning the average estimate for each of these is off the mark by $2 million over 2 years.

 ### In Summary: